 Negative reviews can involve significant risks.
-Therefore, handling negative reviews require some sort of strategical approach.
+Therefore, handling negative reviews requires some sort of strategic approach.
 Even a simple bad review can damage your online reputation and become viral on social media.
 Consumers resort to third-party review sites and are not necessarily looking for a perfect 5-star service provider.
-Customers look for a variety of factors that might include hours of operation, location, and services offered, as well as feedback on the business.
+Customers look for various factors that might include hours of operation, location, and services offered, as well as feedback on the business.

-A wide range of business professionals use social media channels like Twitter, Facebook, and Google+.
+A wide range of businesses use social media channels like Twitter, Facebook, and Google+.
 Even the healthcare industry can use these channels to communicate with their customers.
-Responses on these platforms can be positive and valuable to customers and businesses alike.
+Responses on these platforms can be positive and valuable to customers and businesses.
 Negative reviews won’t necessarily discourage a customer from using your services.
 They can provide insight into what the worst-case situation might look like.
-But when the negative reviews are affecting your business, here are some steps required in handling negative reviews:
+But when the negative reviews are affecting your business.

-Improve your services and products based on customer feedback
+Improve your products and services based on customer feedback

 Listen to your customers’ needs and respond by making necessary changes.
 This can help you avoid future negative reviews and improve the growth of your business.
 Also, ensure you have a strong online presence with accurate listings and a high star rating.
 These features on your website can help attract potential new customers.
 Simultaneously, it’s important to encourage satisfied customers to leave reviews, as well.

 Don’t leave a review unanswered